DuudeXXI/DuudeXXI/README.md

 In general I **Love** being involved into design atmosphere.

-Proposals to myself in life could change if I find a company in which I feel fulfiled, I'm just used to being flexible, as Bruce Lee said **"Be a Water My Friend"** find happiness In places you might not thought about, because in reality it's actually impossible to know where is your place it's just state of mind we put ourselves in.
+Proposals to myself in life could change if I find a company in which I feel fulfiled, I'm used to be flexible, as Bruce Lee said **"Be a Water My Friend"** find happiness In places you might not thought about, because in reality it's actually impossible to know where your place is, it's just a state of mind we put ourselves in.
 IMHO.

 But for now...

-I have bright idea of being a leader of Web-development company, but as a starter I don't expect to be someone big as I need lots of experience, but To me it's very important to have a possionate team leader from which I could learn.
+I have bright idea of being a leader of Web-development company, but as a starter, I don't expect to be someone big as I need lots of experience, so to me it's very important to have a possionate team leader from which I could learn.

 Why I wish to be a leader?

 I'm just used to taking responsibilities and I **Love** being the one that can at least try to turn things the way I see best.